 Cotutelle (double-degree Phd)

 This scheme, called “Cotutelle” in French, is a mechanism that promotes mobility among doctoral candidates while encouraging scientific cooperation between French and foreign research teams.
 Candidates conduct their research under the oversight of, and with guidance from, a PhD adviser from each of the 2 countries involved in the programme.
 Working jointly, both advisers provide a full measure of supervision for the candidate.
 The candidate conducts his research in France and in the Czech Republic, under the terms of the agreement governing the programme, the “Convention de cotutelle”, during 3 years maximum.

 Short research stays

 This mobility must answer the student’s need to stay abroad, for example to practice on specific research tools, to get familiar with a technic, to access resources only available in the foreign country, or to follow a short training….

-The Barrande Fellowship Programme is open to all students registered at a Czech university, for a research stay in France, and to all students registered at a French university for a research stay in the Czech Republic.
-Students enrolled in the programme need to have higher education diploma (Ing. or Mgr.) before their research stay abroad.
+The Barrande Fellowship Programme is open to all students registered at a Czech higher education institution, for a research stay in France, and to all students registered at a French higher education institution for a research stay in the Czech Republic.
+Students need to hold a higher education diploma before their first stay abroad.

 Notes on language requirements

 Our programme is open to all English speakers as long as the French or Czech supervisor hosting the mobility agrees for the research stay to be performed in the English language.

 To learn more about the application process, please visit the Institut Français’ website.
 You can find the direct link here.